wisnudir/steam-external-downloader/README.md

 > __What background proccess actualy do?__
 > It just read your tab address bar, for auto-disable purpose.
 And this background proccess are not always running.

-> __Can i add another web to integrated with steam?__
+> __Can i add another web to integrated with steam by this plugin?__
-> Yes you can, by editing the source code or contact me, i'll add that web request if possible.
-Or wait for modular game support feature in the nest release.
+> Yes you can, by editing the source code or contact me by [create new issue](https://github.com/wisnudir/steam-external-downloader/issues) in tab above and dont forget to add <b>request external web</b> label in your issue, i'll try add that web request if possible.
+Or wait for modular game support feature in the next release.

 > __Is this can search collection?__
 > Currently no, wait for next release.